firzhan/sample-carbon/README.md

 - updateRoles
 - isAuthorize

-The methods most relevant for our goals is the getRoles method.
+We will be using the getRoles method in the sample.